-45. Once the city's debt service costs are reduced to a more sustainable level, the City of Madison should earmark \$500,000 annually for capital participation in arts and cultural facilities owned by nonprofit arts and cultural organizations governed by representative community-based boards and serving a critical role as either a neighborhood or a discipline-specific resource.
-[TBD based on capital budget management decisions]
+45. The City of Madison should support capital participation in arts and cultural facilities owned by nonprofit arts and cultural organizations governed by representative community-based boards and serving a critical role as either a neighborhood or a discipline-specific resource.
+(At a level comparable to peer Cities) (See Findings III.D.1.d.
+City Capital Participation in Facility Development)